redfrogotr/redfrogotr.github.io/content/reviews/reflection_2025_09.md

 	- Absolutely, it's my APS test, included two parts: course materials and memorizing them with mock tests.
 	- Second, I'd like to finish two books next month.
 	- Third, write 5 articles like weekly reviews and notes.
-	- Fourth, learn 4 hours programming for Swift language.
+	- Fourth, learn 4 hours programming for Swift language. ✅done @11.01
 - What habits do I want to **start, stop, or continue**?
 	- One, insist on writing.
 	- Two, insist on reading.
-	- Three, stop watching Bilibili and RedNote.
+	- **Three, stop watching Bilibili and RedNote.** Not yet.
-	- Fourth, **I'll practice social media detox extremely.**
+	- Fourth, **I'll practice social media detox extremely.** Not yet.
 - One word or phrase to **set the tone** for next month:
 	- We can not change rapidly.
 We must be patient for progress.